-For general information about Milestone Federated Architecture, see Milestone Federated Architecture (explained) on page 381.
+For general information about Milestone Federated Architecture, see Configuring Milestone Federated Architecture on page 418.

-- 1. Before connecting the top site with child sites, make sure that GPS coordinates have been specified on all cameras on all sites.
-GPS coordinates are added automatically when a camera is positioned on the smart map through XProtect Smart Client, but you can also add them manually in Management Client in the camera properties.
-For more information, see Set camera position, direction, field of view, and depth (see Set camera position, direction, field of view, and depth (smart map) on page 406). - 2.
+- 1. Before connecting the top site with child sites, make sure that geographic coordinates have been specified on all cameras on all sites.
+Geographic coordinates are added automatically when a camera is positioned on the smart map through XProtect Smart Client, but you can also add them manually in Management Clientin the camera properties.
+For more information, seeSet camera position, direction, field of view, and depth (smart map) on page 444. - 2.
 You must add the Smart Client operators as Windows users on the parent site and all the federated sites.
 At least on the top site, the Windows users must have smart map editing rights.
 This allows them to edit the smart map for the top site and all child sites.
 Next, you need to determine whether the Windows users on the child sites need smart map editing rights.
 In Management Client, first you create the Windows users under Roles, and then you enable smart map editing.
-For more information, see Enable smart map editing on page 400. - 3.
+For more information, see Enable smart map editing on page 443. - 3.
 On the top site, add the child sites as Windows users to a role with administrator rights.
 When you specify the object type, select the Computers check box. - 4.
 On each child site, add the top site as a Windows user to the same administrator role that is used on the top site.
 When you specify the object type, select the Computers check box. - 5.
 On the top site, make sure that you can view the Federated Site Hierarchy window.
 In Management Client, go to View and select Federated Site Hierarchy.
 Add each of the child sites to the top site.
-For more information, see Add site to hierarchy on page 386. - 6.
+For more information, see Add site to hierarchy on page 424. - 6.
 Now you can test that it works in XProtect Smart Client.
 Log into the top site as administrator or as an operator, and open a view that contains the smart map.
 If the setup has been done correctly, all cameras from the top site and the child sites appear on the smart map.
 If you log into one of the child sites, you will see only the cameras from that site and its child sites.